 Worthington City Council approved a Planned Unit Development (PUD) and Subdivision application at its March 18, 2019 meeting.

 In coordination with the City, the property owner has requested to rezone the property from the C-4 District (Highway & Automotive Services) to a PUD (Planned Unit Development).
 The owner is also requesting Preliminary and Final Plat approval for a Subdivision to create three (3) lots.
 The property owner/developer has worked diligently with City staff over the past several years to get to the point where there is an approved project that has evolved over multiple public meetings addressing staff comments, board and commission comments and comments from the community.
 The proposed PUD matches exactly what has been approved by the Architectural Review Board, Municipal Planning Commission and the Board of Zoning Appeals.

 Rezoning to a PUD gives the City and its citizens the assurance that what has been proposed will be built, maintained and that the mix of uses are agreed to in the future.
 The City is also working with the applicant on a Development Agreement and Tax Increment Financing Agreement that will go along with the PUD when it goes to City Council for final approval.
 Any modification to the PUD would require approval in the future.

 December 14, 2018 update:

-Demolition is getting underway to raze the old Holiday Inn hotel, making way for the construction of the new Worthington Gateway.
-Building owners were working to shut off all utilities and prep the building for demolition, which is expected to begin the week of December 17th.
-The west wings will be demolished first, with the remaining front restaurant and ballroom scheduled for mid-January demolition.
+Demolition has taken place to raze the old Holiday Inn hotel, making way for the construction of the new Worthington Gateway.
+The west wings were demolished first beginning in December, with the remaining front restaurant and ballroom completed in January.
 Debris and the foundation will then be removed, with final site clean-up and grading completed by late winter to early spring 2019.